htorodriguez/comsol_ML/README.md

-## Getting the most of your Comsol mode
-Workflow for the analysis and optmization of a Comsol model using machine learning
+# Workflow for the analysis and optmization of a Comsol model using meta-modelling

 ## Define your Model, inputs and outputs : COMSOL